Fasikaw/Toy01-Common-Knowledge-R-Python/README.md

 1. Reusability
  - We are working on the "blue-print" representing the `Data`+`Actions` of the object.
 Each blue-print is a puzzle piece that comes together to create a certain functionality.
- - Our object comes from what we call "blue-print".
-We can create multiple objects from the blue-print we design.
- - We can use the same blue-print in several different projects.
+ - We can create multiple objects from the blue-print we design and we can also use the same blue-print in several different projects.
 2. Maintainability, Testing, Debugging
  - We can work with different blue-prints that create different objects interacting each other in the code such that if we make a change to one of the blue-prints, the other blue-prints should not be greatly affected by that chance, or we are able to know exactly where to look.
 3. Extensibility